 Second, passing the SIE exam demonstrates the candidate has the ability and determination to understand complex concepts and pass difficult financial exams.
 One of the greatest costs associated with entry-level positions at large brokerage companies (Fidelity, Charles Schwab, Vanguard, etc.) is hiring employees incapable of passing the required financial exams.
 Despite the hiring process often involving aptitude tests and interview questions relating to taking finance exams, hundreds of employees at financial firms are terminated annually due to their inability to pass required FINRA licensing exams.
 No matter how impressive a candidate is in an interview, hiring managers can never be sure that the candidate will be successful with their licensing exams.
 However, a candidate with the SIE license has already demonstrated their test-taking abilities and is seen as a much safer choice.

 Combining the savings of time and money with a demonstration of test-taking ability, attaining the SIE license significantly increases any candidate’s chances of being hired.
 Even if the license isn’t necessary for a job opportunity in finance, employers make positive assumptions about a candidate that has already passed the exam.
 Students in business and finance programs should seriously consider taking the exam prior to graduation.

+If you’re looking to see what the test is like, take a free SIE practice exam to quickly take a look at some problems.
 If you’re in need of test prep for the Securities Industry Essentials (SIE) or Series 7, take a look at our modern, online courses.
 Every Achievable course includes an easy-to-read online textbook with real-world examples, thousands of review quizzes, and plenty of full-length practice exams.
 Join the thousands of students we’ve helped pass and advance their careers.